 Organizer also sends a “Daily Digest” email that shows which emails went into which folders.
 This spares you from having to go into each folder yourself and possibly forgetting about messages that you were too busy to view when they first arrived.

 Mailchimp is the most popular email marketing tool for at least two reasons.
-One, it’s very easy to use in terms of structuring your messages and making them look professional.
-Secondly, you can send up to 12,000 messages to up to 2,000 subscribers for no cost.
+One, it’s straightforward to use in terms of structuring your messages and making them look professional.
+Secondly, you can send up to 10,000 emails to up to 2,000 subscribers for no cost.
 You don’t even have to pay to access performance analytics (how many subscribers opened your email, how many clicked the links inside, etc.) or set up multiple templates for different purposes, like advertising blog content or brief holiday greetings.

 We’re all subscribed to email lists we don’t even remember signing up for.
 Every day, you tell yourself that you’re going to unsubscribe but never get around to it.
-It’s probably because in order to unsubscribe, you have to open each email, scroll to the bottom, find the “unsubscribe” link and then click a few boxes before you’re actually unsubscribed.
+It’s probably because, to unsubscribe, you have to open each email, scroll to the bottom, find the “unsubscribe” link, and then click a few boxes before you’re actually unsubscribed.

 Unroll.me saves you loads of time by compiling a list of all subscriptions and letting you unsubscribe from each with just one click.
 Like Organizer, you also get a daily email that shows you how many subscription emails you received that day and how many subscriptions you’re still signed up for.